DanCRichards/Metadata-Driven-Transformation-Framework/README.md

 </div>

 # MTF - Metadata-Driven Transformation Framework

+## TL;DR
 A Postgres program that enables users to create transformation logic using a data driven approach.

-## TL;DR
-Don't use code for your transformations.
+> Don't use code for your transformations.
 Use data.

 ## Introduction
 Want to use a data driven approach to creating your transformation logic?
 This framework is for you.

-### Problem it is trying to solve
-- Have multiple inputs that are of a similar nature, but have different column names or have some level of complexity.
-- Allowing for a SQL Code first approach to generating transformation logic, and allowing for the leveraging of information schema.
+This means you can define your transformation logic without writing huge  this means you can easily change your transformation logic without having to change your code.

+### Benefits
+- Define transformation logic using data
+  - This makes your logic queryable & easily modifiable
+- Extract the transformation logic from individual scripts for better testing
+- Easily modify transformation logic

-## How to use
+## How to - My First MTF Pipeline
 > Ensure you understand the basic concepts of the framework before using it.
 See Transformation Core Concepts below.

 1. Create the mapping tables
     - src/mappings/01_DEFINE_MAPPINGS.sql